Yogendra-Wadkar/E_commerce_Sales_Analysis_Dashboard_with_Power_BI/Description.md

 ## Conclusion:
 The Ecommerce Sales Dashboard Power BI project delivers actionable insights, guiding the ecommerce company towards data-driven decision-making.
 By leveraging the power of Power BI, this project empowers stakeholders to strategize effectively, improve sales performance, and drive business growth.

+## Note:
+Please refer to the dashboard PDF provided in the Readme file to view the visualizations, KPI banners, and analysis.

 ## Tool Used:
 - Power BI: An advanced data visualization and business intelligence tool by Microsoft, enabling powerful data analysis and interactive dashboards.